kiboschool/programming1-squad-mates/README.md

 Ope
 ```

-But with your squad instead of the Kibo team.
+But with your squad members' names instead of the Kibo team.

-## Rubric
+## Testing

 There are no unit tests for this assignment.
-You'll have to run your program to see that it's working correctly.
+Run your program to see that it's working correctly.